ElliptiGO Outdoor Elliptical Bikes Review 2019

 - Can reach up to 23 mph

 The high body positioning that you get on the ElliptiGO 11R offers better visibility.
-This trainer has the ability to go up to 25 miles per hour, though the average cruising speed is 15 mph.
+This trainer can go up to 25 miles per hour, though the average cruising speed is 15 mph.
 You get a 409% total gear range, allowing you to go four times as fast in top gear as in low gear.

 The lightweight frame of the 11R is made of aluminum and weighs in at just 39.4 pounds.
 A Shimano 11 speed geared hub and integrated aluminum track system provide ultra smooth transitions and make it easy to navigate your way around.

-With the 11R, you get multi modulus carbon fiber drive arms, to give you the most robust, multi functional arms drive in the entire ElliptiGO range.
+With the 11R, you get multi-modulus carbon fiber to drive arms, to give you the most robust, multifunctional arms drive in the entire ElliptiGO range.
 This is an elite level crosstrainer for those who want the best performance on the market.

 - Carbon Fiber drive arms